cirruslabs/macos-image-templates/Parallels.md

 ## Building Vanilla Image

-First, start Parallels 16 for Desktop and create a `big-sur-vanilla` VM by just creating it from a recovery partition in the UI.
+First, start Parallels 17 for Desktop and create a `monterey-vanilla` VM by just creating it from a recovery partition in the UI.

 Use VM's UI to change some settings: